rclone/rclone/docs/content/docs.md

 The default is `1s`.
 Set to 0 to disable.

+### --error-on-no-transfer ###

+By default, rclone will exit with return code 0 if there were no errors.

+This option allows rclone to return exit code 9 if no files were transferred between the source and destination.
+This allows using rclone in scripts, and triggering follow-on actions if data was copied, or skipping if not.

+NB: Enabling this option turns a usually non-fatal error into a potentially fatal one - please check and adjust your scripts accordingly!

 ### --ignore-case-sync ###

 Using this option will cause rclone to ignore the case of the files